bocajspear1/fakernet/docs/source/network-design.rst

 "Extended" Internet
 ---------------------

 If you are using the "side-load" method, this is practically the access already available.
-When using the gateway method, this can be achieved by adding NAT rules for the external interface.
-For example, if the external interface is ``ens18``
+When using the gateway method, this can be achieved by adding NAT rules for the external interface, which can be done with the :ref:`module-iptables` module.
+For example, if the external interface is ``ens18``, and you want to allow all ranges:

 ..  code-block::

-    iptables -t nat -A POSTROUTING -o ens18 -j MASQUERADE
+    local> run iptables set_external_iface
+    local(iptables.set_external_iface)> set iface ens18
+    local(iptables.set_external_iface)> execute
+    OK
+    local(iptables.set_external_iface)> run iptables add_nat_allow
+    local(iptables.add_nat_allow)> set range *
+    local(iptables.add_nat_allow)> execute
+    OK

-If you want only certain networks to be restricted from internet access, you could deny certain ranges, for example, blocking the ``10.10.10.0/24`` network, while allowing others:
+If you want only certain networks to be restricted from internet access, you could limit certain ranges.
+For example, the following will allow all other ranges except the ``10.88.50.0/24`` network (perhaps that is your internal network connected to lab devices):

 ..  code-block::

-    iptables -t nat -A POSTROUTING ! -s 10.10.10.0/24 -o ens18 -j MASQUERADE
+    > run iptables add_nat_allow
+    local(iptables.add_nat_allow)> set range !10.88.50.0/24
+    local(iptables.add_nat_allow)> execute
+    OK

 A few other things should be kept in mind: